 Blog tours (cost depends): haven’t tried a blog tour; from the research I’ve done, tours used to be much better for generating buzz and reviews (e.g. in 2012/2013) than they are now.

 Contacting bloggers (free): I sent out one email to one blogger, never heard a response, and decided screw that.
-Supposedly other authors have gotten reviews, but I’m skeptical of the required time investment required to get said reviews.
-This is one of those strategies that was popular a few years ago, before every blogger got bombed with review requests as a result.
+Other authors have gotten reviews, but I’m skeptical of the required time investment required to get said reviews.
+This was a popular strategy four or five years ago, before bloggers got bombed with review requests as a result.

 Contacting Amazon reviewers (free): you might see this recommended elsewhere, which is why I’m mentioning it.
 Amazon used to display the email addresses of reviewers who ticked a box to show their email on their profile.
-Amazon no longer displays any reviewer emails publicly, so clicking on profiles and seeing if the reviewer has an email listed is no longer viable.
+You could then email this person to offer them an ARC copy for review.
+Amazon no longer displays any reviewer emails publicly, so this method is no longer viable.
 A number of review services (like Book Razor) sprung up that gathered these emails and sold them to authors.
-These services were essentially shut down by this change.
+These services were shuttered by this change.

 Two Effective Techniques